 Analysis showed that NeuroTracker scores strongly correlated with key aspects of driving performance.
 This included predicting crash risk, driving speed, and emergency response behaviors.
 NeuroTracker was a more significant predictor of driving performance than age.
 Authors of the studies collectively agreed that NeuroTracker could provide a valuable and practical method for assessing driving skills.

 Outside of these key studies, other published research included the following findings,

 As we can see, the movement in NeuroTracker science is continuously growing and evolving in diverse and exciting ways.
-Look out for an upcoming landmark study showing that NeuroTracker can enhance the learning capacities of children with learning difficulties.

 1. ‘3D-Multiple Object Tracking task performance improves passing decision-making accuracy in soccer players’

 NeuroTracker training provides improvements to passing and decision-making in competitive performance.